derriqk/derriqk.github.io/essays/TypeScript-A-Beginners-Point-of-View.md

 For now, I’ll keep learning and I’ll just have to see what awaits me.

-*AI was used for spell and grammar check*
+*AI was used to enhance title effectiveness*